charizard25/pdsnd_github/README.md

 ### Date created
-October 13, 2020
+October 13th, 2020

 ### Project Title
 Explore US Bikeshare database

 ### Description
-Program purpose is to allow users explore the US bikeshare system database and retrive statistical info from the database.
-User can filter info by city, month and weekday.
+Purpose of the program is to allow users explore the US bikeshare system database and retrive statistical info from database.
+Users can filter info by city, month and weekday.

 ### Files used
 bikeshare.py